 apiVersion: apiregistration.k8s.io/v1beta1 kind: APIService metadata: name: v1beta1.metrics.k8s.io spec: service: name: metrics-server namespace: kube-system group: metrics.k8s.io version: v1beta1 insecureSkipTLSVerify: true groupPriorityMinimum: 100 versionPriority: 100

-If no error is found after you have performed the preceding checks, see Troubleshooting for metrics-server.
+If no error is found after you have performed the preceding checks, see the troubleshooting section in the related topic of metrics-server.

-- Cause 2: Metrics cannot be fetched during a rolling update or scale-out activity.
+- Cause 2: Metrics cannot be collected during a rolling update or scale-out activity.

-By default, metrics-server fetches metrics at intervals of one second However, metric-server cannot fetch metrics within a few seconds after a rolling update or scale-out activity.
+By default, metrics-server collects metrics at intervals of one second.
+However, metrics-server must wait a few seconds before it can collect metrics after a rolling update or scale-out activity.
 We recommend that you query metrics two seconds after a rolling update or scale-out activity.

 HPA automatically obtains the CPU or memory usage by calculating the value of

 used resource/requested resourceof the pod.
 If the requested resource is not specified in the pod configurations, HPA cannot calculate the resource usage.
-Therefore, you must make sure that the requests field is specified in the pod configurations.
+Therefore, you must ensure that the request field is specified in the pod configurations.